 - You can also gradually reduce the dummy use.
 For example, start limiting the dummy to use in the house and then only at bedtime.

 - You could also prepare your child to give up the dummy on a specific date and swap it for a new toy or an alternative reward e.g. a trip to the park or going swimming.

 - Have a ‘dump the dummy’ ceremony e.g. bake a cake, throw the dummy in the bin then open a present.

 - Get an older sibling or friend to agree that giving up the dummy is really grown up.

 - Give all your dummies to a family member or a childminder or a nursery teacher.

 - Use a behaviour chart and lots of praise to motivate them.
-For guidance on how to use a behaviour chart, click on link here.

 - Read books to your child to help them adjust to the idea dummy use will come to an end.
 We recommend – ‘I want my dummy’ by Tony Ross and ‘The last noo-noo’ by Jill Murphy.